MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 Some privileges are set by default in Dataverse.
 This allows built-in security roles to use the process mining capability without further actions from system administrators.
 Specifically:

-- A user in the process mining capability can create, share, and contribute to processes.
-This role has a restricted set of privileges that are only meant to be used by the process mining capability.
-If you need to provide access to other Power Platform features, make sure to assign less restrictive security roles on top of the user role for the process mining capability.

-- Environment makers can use the process mining capability to create, share, and contribute to processes.
+- The **Environment maker** role can use the process mining capabilities to create, share, and contribute to processes.

 - Administrators and system customizers can access all processes created in the environment.

+- The **Process Mining User** security role can only view created process reports.

 > [!IMPORTANT]
-> The process advisor **Application** is an *internal security role* that process mining uses.
+> The **Process Mining Application** is an *internal security role* that process mining uses.
 (Process mining was formerly named *process advisor*).
 Don't assign this security role to users.
-Don't modify the set of privileges in the process advisor **User** or process advisor **Application** security roles.
+Don't modify the set of privileges in the **Process Mining User** or **Process Mining Application** security roles.
+>
+> The **Process Mining User** security role will not suffice to create, share, and contribute to processes.
 >
 > If you’re using Conditional Access polices to limit access to Power Automate and its features, the following apps must be included in **Cloud apps** policy application:
 >
 > - Power Apps